devkristie/portfolio/README.md

 It is built using HTML, CSS and JavaScript.

 Backend:
-The backend is supported by FormSubmit for handling the form submission.
+The backend is supported by Web3forms for handling the form submission.

 Deployment:
 The project is deployed on 123reg for hosting services.